RedFantom/masterkeys-linux/README.md

 ```

 ## Credits
-Part of the implementation of this library is based on the more
+Part of the implementation of the `libmk` library is based on the more
 extensive protocol description written by [`chmod222`](https://github.com/chmod222),
 available under the LGPLv3 license in [`libcmmk`](https://github.com/chmod222/libcmmk),
 which has the same goal as this project.